The Man

-"The Man" is a slang phrase, used in the United States, that may refer to the government or to some other authority in a position of power.
-In addition to this derogatory connotation, it may serve as a term of respect and praise.

-The phrase "the Man is keeping me down" is commonly used to describe oppression.
-The phrase "stick it to the Man" encourages resistance to authority, and essentially means "fight back" or "resist", either passively, openly or via sabotage.
+"The Man" is a slang phrase, mainly used in the United States, to refer to figures of authority, including members of the government.
+Though typically used as a derogatory connotation, the phrase may also be used as a term of respect or praise.
+The phrase "the Man is keeping me down" is commonly used to describe oppression, while the phrase "stick it to the Man" encourages civil resistance to authority figures.

 History

-As an English phrase meaning "the boss" it dates from at least 1918.
-In the Hebrew Bible, the phrase, Ha Ish meaning 'the Man', is used by Joseph's brothers (Gen 42: 30,33; 43:3,5) to refer to the viceroy of Egypt (who ironically is Joseph).

-In the Southern U.S., the phrase came to be applied to any man or any group in a position of authority, or to authority in the abstract.
-From about the 1950s the phrase was also an underworld code word for police, the warden of a prison or other law enforcement or penal authorities.
-The term is used several times by Paul Newman's eponymous character in the 1967 prison drama Cool Hand Luke.
+In the Hebrew Bible, the Hebrew phrase "Ha Ish" (meaning 'the Man') is used by Joseph's brothers to refer to his position as the viceroy of Egypt.
+As an English language phrase meaning "the boss", the phrase dates back to 1918.
+In the Southern United States, the phrase came to be applied to any person or group in a position of authority, or to the concept of authority in abstract terms.
+From the 1950s onwards, the phrase was also a code word used among the American underworld for law enforcement in the United States.
+The term is used several times by Paul Newman's eponymous character in the 1967 prison drama Cool Hand Luke and by Peter Fonda's character in the Wild Angels in "We wanna be free to ride our machines without being hassled by The Man."

-The use of this term was expanded to counterculture groups and their battles against authority, such as the Yippies, which, according to a May 19, 1969 article in U.S. News & World Report, had the "avowed aim ... to destroy 'The Man', their term for the present system of government".
-The term eventually found its way into humorous usage, such as in a December 1979 motorcycle ad from the magazine Easyriders which featured the tagline, "California residents: Add 6% sales tax for The Man."
+The use of this term was expanded to counterculture groups and their resistance to authority, such as the Yippies, which, according to a May 19, 1969 article in the U.S. News & World Report, had the "avowed aim ... to destroy 'The Man', their term for the present system of government".
+The term eventually found its way into humorous usage, such as in a December 1979 motorcycle ad from the magazine Easyriders which featured the tagline: "California residents: Add 6% sales tax for The Man."
 In the 1969 song "Proud Mary" by Creedence Clearwater Revival, the singer finds protection from "the man" and salvation from his working-class pains in the nurturing spirit and generosity of simple people who "are happy to give" even "if you have no money."

 In present day, the phrase has been popularized in commercials and cinema.
 It was featured particularly prominently as a recurring motif in the 2003 film School of Rock.
 The film Undercover Brother had as a plot element a fictional organization headed by "The Man", an actual man in charge of oppressing African Americans.
-In January 2021, the GameStop short squeeze was primarily triggered to "fight the man" by users of the subreddit r/wallstreetbets, an Internet forum on the social news website Reddit, some of whom held anger towards Wall Street hedge funds for their role in the financial crisis of 2007 and 2008, and the general democratization of the stock market coupled with the ability of retail traders to communicate instantaneously through social media.
+In January 2021, the GameStop short squeeze was primarily triggered to "fight the man" by users of the subreddit r/wallstreetbets, an Internet forum on the social news website Reddit, some of whom held anger towards Wall Street hedge funds for their role in the 2008 financial crisis, and the general democratization of the stock market coupled with the ability of retail traders to communicate instantaneously through social media.